Enterococcus faecium: Pathogenic properties

-This bacterium has developed multi-drug antibiotic resistance and uses colonization and secreted factors in virulence (enzymes capable of breaking down fibrin, protein and carbohydrates to regulate adherence bacteria to inhibit competitive bacteria).
+This bacterium has developed multi-drug antibiotic resistance and uses colonization and secreted factors in virulence (enzymes capable of breaking down fibrin, protein, and carbohydrates to regulate adherence of bacteria to inhibit competitive bacteria).
 The enterococcal surface protein (Esp) allows the bacteria to aggregate and form biofilms.
 Additional virulence factors include aggregation substance (AS), cytosolin, and gelatinase.
-AS allows the microbe to bind to target cells and it facilitates the transfer of genetic material between cells.
+AS allows the microbe to bind to target cells, and it facilitates the transfer of genetic material between cells.

 By producing the enterocins A, B, and P (genus-specific bacteriocins), Enterococcus faecium can combat pathogenic gut microbes, such as Escherichia coli, reducing gastrointestinal disease in hosts.
 As an alternative to adding antibiotics to livestock feed, which risks antimicrobial resistance, E. faecium Strain NCIMB 10415 is being used as a probiotic in animal feed.
 However, the constant exposure to high levels of this microbe result in immunosuppression by reducing expression of IL-8, IL-10, and CD86, predisposing livestock to severe Salmonella infections.